Early Years Inclusion Funding application form

 All local authorities are required by the DfE to have an Inclusion Fund for 3 and 4 year olds with SEND who are accessing their early education entitlement.
-The funding is to promote the inclusion of children with SEND within a pre-5 setting.
+This funding is to promote the inclusion of children with SEND within a pre-5 setting.
 This funding

-Bradford LA currently allocates Inclusion Funding via the Early Years Inclusion Panel (EYIP) to support eligible 3 and 4 year olds in Private, Voluntary and Independent (PVI) settings.
-EYIP funding is also allocated to eligible 2 year olds in PVI settings
+Bradford Local Authority allocates Inclusion Funding via the Early Years Inclusion Funding (EYIF) Panel to support eligible 3 and 4 year olds in Private, Voluntary and Independent (PVI) settings and from 1st September 2019 this will also be available

 How do I access it?